NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 : will be the contents of the file.

 The store path will include the the name, and it will be a file.
-Any path separators and shell-reserved elements in the name are escaped to create the store path identifier.

 Here is an example.